Good news for the little ones - it’s time to get building!

 So this section is all about how you can help to link constructive play to fantasy play.

 But wait!
-Before you start calling us hypocrites by going against everything we said in number two, we don’t mean that you should push children past constructive play as soon as they’re ready.
+Before you think we're going against everything we said in number two, we don’t mean that you should push children past constructive play as soon as they’re ready.

 Children from four and up will start to naturally mix fantasy play and constructive play together, and you can encourage this by adding more fantastical elements to your constructive play area, one at a time, over a longer period.